lwjohnst86/nefa-code/doc/manuscript.md

 baseline age, WC, ALT, and family history of diabetes.
-After scaling, log-transforming, and exponentiating, the GEE estimates are interpreted as an expected percent difference in the outcome variable for every SD increase in the predictor variable given the covariates are held constant.
+After scaling, log-transforming, and exponentiating, the GEE estimates are interpreted as an expected percent difference in the outcome variable for every standard deviation (SD) increase in the predictor variable given the covariates are held constant.
 Since TAG is a risk factor for diabetes and since NEFA contribute to TAG production, TAG may act as a mediator between NEFA and the outcomes.
 To determine the role of TAG in the association between NEFA and the outcomes, TAG